Join us on a literary world trip!

 The Big Book of Classics for the Long Winter

-William Shakespeare, Charles Dickens, Mark Twain, Louisa May Alcott, L. Frank Baum, Hans Christian Andersen, Harriet Beecher Stowe, Anthony Trollope, Martin Luther, Eleanor H. Porter, Henry Wadsworth Longfellow, O. Henry, George MacDonald, Emily Dickinson, Florence L. Barclay, William John Locke, William Wordsworth, E. T. A. Hoffman, Juliana Horatia Ewing, Walter Scott, Sophie May, Thomas Nelson Page, Walter Crane, William Butler Yeats, Rudyard Kipling, J. M. Barrie, Henry van Dyke, Lucy Maud Montgomery, Carolyn Wells, Brothers Grimm, Selma Lagerlöf, Max Brand, Jacob A. Riis, Fyodor Dostoevsky, Beatrix Potter, Louis Stevenson, Amy Ella Blanchard, Ernest Ingersoll, Clement Moore, Nora A. Smith, Annie F. Johnston, Alice Hale Burnett, Lucas Malet, Amanda M. Douglas, Susan Anne Livingston, Ridley Sedgwick, Edward A. Rand, A. S. Boyd, Leo Tolstoy, Alfred Tennyson
+William Shakespeare, Charles Dickens, Mark Twain, Louisa May Alcott, L. Frank Baum, Hans Christian Andersen, Harriet Beecher Stowe, Anthony Trollope, Martin Luther, Eleanor H. Porter, Henry Wadsworth Longfellow, O. Henry, George MacDonald, Emily Dickinson, Florence L. Barclay, William John Locke, William Wordsworth, E. T. A. Hoffmann, Juliana Horatia Ewing, Walter Scott, Sophie May, Thomas Nelson Page, Walter Crane, William Butler Yeats, Rudyard Kipling, J. M. Barrie, Henry Van Dyke, Lucy Maud Montgomery, Carolyn Wells, Brothers Grimm, Selma Lagerlöf, Max Brand, Jacob A. Riis, Fyodor Dostoevsky, Beatrix Potter, Louis Stevenson, Amy Ella Blanchard, Ernest Ingersoll, Clement Moore, Nora A. Smith, Annie F. Johnston, Alice Hale Burnett, Lucas Malet, Amanda M. Douglas, Susan Anne Livingston, Ridley Sedgwick, Edward A. Rand, A. S. Boyd, Leo Tolstoy, Alfred Lord Tennyson

 Publisher: DigiCat